-NHS drug expenditure continues to increase, albeit growth rates vary significantly depending on product-type.
+NHS drug expenditure continues to increase, albeit growth rates vary significantly depending on product type.
 Reasons for this include a growing and ageing population, with specific needs, as well as the launch of costlier high-tech and rare disease medicines into the UK.
-Currently, the healthcare system faces significant financial pressure and this creates a challenging environment for product pricing and reimbursement.
-In light of this, there is a trend for the NHS and other state organisations to involve themselves directly and indirectly in drug pricing.
-Another trend is for suppliers and healthcare organisations to enter into innovative or bespoke commercial arrangements to facilitate the availability of a product in the NHS.
+Although the Government has increased funding for the NHS, particularly in response to COVID-19, there continues to be significant downward pressure on drug budgets.
+In light of this, there is a clear trend for the NHS and other state organisations to involve themselves directly and indirectly in drug pricing and policy.
+As such, the landscape for pricing and reimbursement is increasingly multi-layered.
+Commercial negotiations with the NHS and procurement initiatives often have a significant effect on the actual selling price of a product.